Pr1mo-Productions/Oliana/readme.md

 # Miscellaneous To-Dos

- - [ ] `floneum/kalosm` download models automatically to `???` - is there a mechanism to control where these files go so when we build an installer we can ship 1 big component instead of downloading the world?
- - [ ] What magic needs to be invoked for `floneum/kalosm` GPU support?
-This will allow big hardware to run the game fast!
- - [ ] Of the models or model formats (`gguf`, `ggml`, `safetensors` et al) integrated into `floneum/kalosm`, which models would be best for various game mechanics?
+ - [ ] Which models would be best for various game mechanics?
 What are the hardware-requirement / performance trade-offs?
  - [x] There exist many graphics libraries, and rust has bindings to a lot of them.
 Which graphics system makes sense for a videogame, and do we want to focus local-only or play with a web-based design to serve graphics as HTML instead of native buttons? (https://github.com/rust-unofficial/awesome-rust?tabq=readme-ov-file#gui)
     - Jeffrey decided on using [`bevy`](https://bevyengine.org/) because it's got capabilities out the wazoo; definitely a larger game engine than what we need but it's cross-platform and has tons of hooks to customize everything.
  - [ ] for long-term or plot-related LLM memory - what existing tools make sense to use? (https://github.com/jondot/awesome-rust-llm?tab=readme-ov-file#llm-memory)

+ - [ ] When loading `*.onnx` files w/ external tensor weights (ie in a folder w/ `` files containing actual weights), why doesn't `ORT` load everything?
+Relevant - https://github.com/pykeio/ort/issues/39
+    - We see error `op_kernel_context.h:42 const T* onnxruntime::OpKernelContext::Input(int) const [with T = onnxruntime::Tensor] Missing Input: onnx::Neg_58`, where `onnx::Neg_58` is a set of weights referenced by the original `*.onnx` file.
+    - This is likely our `utils/oneshot-convert-hf-model-to-onnx.py` missing some step yielding an incomplete result.

 # Miscellaneous Research